rticommunity/rticonnextdds-connector-py/docs/configuration.rst

 .. py:currentmodule:: rticonnextdds_connector

-Defining a DDS system in XML
+Defining a DDS System in XML
 ============================

 *Connector* loads the definition of a DDS system from an XML configuration file